id2359/gnuprolog-redisclient/README.md

     ./runalltests

 which outputs a very simple trace of the tests. *Make sure Redis is running* before you start it.
-If it hangs then you will have to CTRL-C and then quit GNU Prolog and try again.
+If it hangs then you will have to CTRL-C and then quit SWI Prolog and try again.

 The test framework is in `testing_framework.pl`  and is as simple as I could make it.
 Prolog is ideally suited for this and so as I got the hang of it I realised that I could rely on Unification more generally in my tests scripts and resort to using `tf_equals` only when a test failed and needed sorting out.
 Again, it's simple but effective and did the job.